 - Have spill kits and first aid kits readily available in case of an accident.

-- Do not store pesticides for more than two years; many break down after this time.
+- Do not store pesticides for more than 2 years; many break down after this time.

 Dispose of Excess Pesticides Properly